watir/watirbook/main/ruby_tools.md

     DL is deprecated, please use Fiddle
     irb(main):001:0>

-If you see something slightly different, it is probably fine, if the examples from this chapter work fine.
+If you see something slightly different, do now worry, if the examples from this chapter work fine.
 Let's take a look at the output.
 Mac and Linux have `2.1.1 :001 >` as prompt and Windows has `irb(main):001:0>`.
 On Mac/Linux, `2.1.1` part is Ruby version.
 Windows does not display it.
 Windows has `irb(main)`, so you do not forget you are using IRB.
 Windows also displays `DL is deprecated, please use Fiddle` warning message.
 Feel free to ignore it.

 `:001` on Mac/Linux and `:001:0` on Windows is line number.
 If you just press enter/return (depending on your keyboard), you should see something like this.